 Avocado sunblotch viroid (ASBV) is an important disease affecting avocado trees.
 Infections result in lower yields and poorer quality fruit.
 ASBV is the smallest known viroid that infects plants and is transmitted by pollen and infected seeds or budwood.
 Trees infected with the viroid often show no symptoms other than a reduction in yield.
 However, they are still carriers and can pass the disease onto other plants.
 Symptoms in more serious infections include depressed longitudinal streaks of yellow in the fruit.
 The fruit may also become red or white in color.
 Symptoms in the leaf are uncommon, but include bleached veins and petioles.
 Rectangular cracking patterns also occur in the bark of older branches.
 Infected but symptomless trees have a higher concentration of viroid particles than those showing symptoms.
 Symptomless trees also represent a greater danger in terms of spread of the viroid.

 Assign this as a reading to your class

 Assign just this concept, or entire chapters to your class for free.
 You will be able to see and track your students' reading progress.

-The viroid begins producing an abnormal protein because of the mutation., The mutation prevents helper viruses from associating with the viroid., The viroid can no longer be replicated efficiently by RNA polymerase II., and The viroid siRNA no longer basepairs properly with the host cell’s mRNA.
+The viroid begins producing an abnormal protein because of the mutation., The viroid can no longer be replicated efficiently by RNA polymerase II., The mutation prevents helper viruses from associating with the viroid., or The viroid siRNA no longer basepairs properly with the host cell’s mRNA.